abdrahmansoltan/Learning-Notes/Frontend/JavaScript/1-JS.md

     x.fill(1, 3, 5); // [empty × 3, 1, 1, empty × 2]
     ```

-  - `Array.from()`: creates an array from an iterable object
+  - `Array.from()`: creates an array from an iterable object and an optional mapping function.

     ```js
-    // main advantage here that it can take a mapping-callback-function as a second parameter

     const y = Array.from({ length: 3 }, () => 1); // [1,1,1]
     const z = Array.from({ length: 3 }, (_, i) => i + 1); // [1, 2, 3]
     ```